 In a world with devils in it, this is a very logical and reasonable thing to consider.
 And why shouldn’t the Ghost be a devil?
 It’s already supernatural to have a Ghost appear; why not go an additional step and have a devil ghost?

 In fact, what if, even if what the ghost says is true (and we have to assume it is, based on Claudius’ soliloquy) it were still a devil?
 After all, this play does end in a TOTAL tragedy.
 The entire Danish court is murdered.
 Every single one.
 As a diabolical plan, this one is pretty good.

-Maybe he doesn’t end up with everyone going to hell – (it’s possible that Hamlet and Laertes escape the (rending?) flames due to their exchange of forgiveness but otherwise, the devils would seem to have racked up a nice list here.
+Maybe it doesn’t end up with everyone going to hell – (it’s possible that Hamlet and Laertes escape the tormenting flames due to their exchange of forgiveness but otherwise,) the devils would seem to have racked up a nice list here.